wellcometrust/grants_tagger_light/README.md

 ## ⬇️  Download

+The project has references to `dvc` big files.
+You can just do `dvc pull` and retrieve those, including `allMeSH_2021.json`  and `allMeSH_2021.jsonl` to train `bertmesh`.

-This commands enables you to download mesh data from EPMC
+Also, this commands enables you to download mesh data from EPMC

 ### epmc-mesh

 ```
  Usage: grants-tagger download epmc-mesh [OPTIONS] DOWNLOAD_PATH

 ╭─ Arguments ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮